compphil2mmae/compphil2mmae.github.io/content/publication/seidel-heyward-roser-2016/index.md

 ---
 title: The Costs of Moralizing.
-How About a enquoteGovernment House Climate Ethics?
+How About a 'Government House Climate Ethics'?

 # Authors
 # A YAML list of author names